plopjs/plop/README.md

 ```

 ## Your First Plopfile
-A plopfile starts its life as a lowly node module that exports a function that accepts the `plop` object as its first parameter.
+A plopfile starts its life as a lowly node module that exports a function which accepts the `plop` object as its first parameter.

 ``` javascript
 module.exports = function (plop) {};